 You may or may not know who you already want to use for a pediatrician.
 I would check with your insurance to see who they cover and then start looking at doctors from there.
 We knew who we wanted for our pediatrician before we were even pregnant.

-Our pedi had such a great reputation in our area and a few of my other mommy friends used that office, so I was sold!
-I do want to say to try to get an interview with the doctor before hand.
+Our pediatrician had such a great reputation in our area and a few of my other mommy friends used that office, so I was sold!
+Try to get an interview with the doctor before hand.

 It will help make the first couple visits go smoothly and you’ll feel more comfortable with the doctor and your newborn.